projectcalico/calico/master/reference/without-docker-networking/installation.md

 with a number of installation dependencies.

-Follow the instructions in one of the tutorials below to set up a virtualized environment using Vagrant or a cloud service - be sure to follow the appropriate instructions for using _Calico without Docker networking_.
+Follow the instructions in one of the tutorials below to set up a virtualized environment using Vagrant or a cloud service:

 - [Vagrant install with CoreOS]({{site.baseurl}}/{{page.version}}/reference/without-docker-networking/environment-setup/vagrant-coreos/)
 - [Vagrant install with Ubuntu]({{site.baseurl}}/{{page.version}}/reference/without-docker-networking/environment-setup/vagrant-ubuntu)